 MCCS Board of Trustees honor Students of the Year

-AUGUSTA, ME – The Maine Community College System today recognized the achievements of the seven students selected as the 2022 Students of the Year in a hybrid Zoom/in-person event that brought together the students, college staff, and family and friends of the colleges and students.
+HALLOWELL, ME – The Maine Community College System today recognized the achievements of the seven students selected as the 2023 Students of the Year.

 The students were selected by faculty and staff at their college for their academic success and their campus and community involvement.
 In addition to being named Student of the Year, each student received the John and Jana Lapoint Leadership Award in the amount of $1,000.
 The Lapoints both served as trustees of the Maine Community College System, and after John’s death in 1995, Jana Lapoint established the fund for the annual awards.

 Jessica, of East Waterboro, is enrolled in SMCC’s business program.
 She started her education at SMCC in 2019 and graduated from SMCC’s culinary arts program in 2022.
 She has served on the Student Senate, and worked as a resident assistant, a front desk worker, and at Sodexo.
 Her career goal is to be a restaurant owner and is learning all she can about the industry.
 She plans to continue her education at the University of Southern Maine, where she plans to be a resident assistant while earning a bachelor’s degree in business.